Maksim2498/poms/server/README.md

 ## About

-This is a server with REST API for [POMS](../README.md).
+This is a server with REST API for the [POMS project](../README.md).
 It can work whether as stand-alone application or as back-end behind some front-end Web-server like [nginx](https://nginx.org/).
 This API is an essential part of POMS project, site and plugin are both completely built upon it.

 ## Prerequisites